 Dubai is a great city for people who are looking for a luxurious life in a modern city.
 To professionals, business owners, families, etc., Dubai offers an excellent living experience.
-Dubai’s real estate sector offers numerous options for both home buyers and rental accommodation seekers.
-If you are planning to live in Dubai for a longer period of time, then buying a home makes financial sense.
-Unless you have been a big saver or ran into some money, you will require some financial assistance to buy a house – a mortgage.
+Dubai’s real estate sector provides numerous options for both home buyers and rental accommodation seekers.
+If you are planning to live in Dubai for a more extended period, then buying a home might make financial sense.
+You need to evaluate the rationale for purchasing your home.
+If you are looking to hire you forever home than the finances matter second to emotional needs.
+But if you are thinking about buying a house from an investment perspective than just saving on rent is not nearly sufficient.
+You need to evaluate your options and consult a professional before making such a decision.

 A mortgage is a loan given by a bank or any private lender to help you purchase a real estate property.